Edward Craven Hawtrey: Life

-He was born at Burnham, Bucks, the son of the vicar of the parish.
+Hawtrey was born at Burnham, Bucks, the son of the vicar of the parish.
 He was educated at Eton College and King's College, Cambridge, and in 1814 was appointed assistant master at Eton under John Keate.
 In 1834 he became headmaster of Eton, which role he performed until 1853, when he was elected Provost of Eton following the death of Francis Hodgson.
 While he was headmaster and Hodgson was Provost, new buildings were erected, including the school library and the sanatorium, the college chapel was restored, the Old Christopher Inn was closed, and the custom of Montem, the collection by street begging of funds for the university expenses of the captain of the school, was suppressed.

 Hawtrey is supposed to have suggested the modern language prizes given by Prince Albert, and himself founded the prize for English essay.
 In 1852 he became provost of Eton, and in 1854 vicar of Mapledurham.
 He was buried in the Eton College chapel.